Weather expected in the Emirates tomorrow

-The National Center of Meteorology expects that the weather for tomorrow will be fair to partly cloudy at times, and clouds will appear east and south in the afternoon.
+The National Center of Meteorology expects that the weather for tomorrow will be generally clear and partly cloudy at times, with light to moderate winds, which will be active at times during the day, causing dust.

-The winds are light to moderate in speed, and their movement will be southeasterly to northeasterly / 10 to 20, reaching 30 km / h.

 #Weather #expected #Emirates #tomorrow